-Initially, test simulations were done with the goal to determine if we could identify and apply a reasonable single protocol to run all host-guest systems.
-However, due to the guest formal charges and the diversity of the hosts and guests we guessed that successful protocols (especially lambda spacings) would be system dependent.
-For the simulations, harmonic distance restraints were used to allow the guest to explore the cavity and different modes since the binding mode of some guests were unknown.
-We ended up choosing two reasonable protocols, varying in number of lambda windows (with all other simulation parameters kept consistent), with one being for systems with neutral guests and a second for guests with a formal charge.
-The protocol for neutral guests had 31 lambda windows and was based on a previous protocol used on β -CD with cyclopentanol as the guest.
-This protocol was tested on β -CD with 4-methyl-cyclohexanol as the guest.
-For systems with a charged guest, we ran a test free energy calculation using YANK's automatic pipeline to determine the best alchemical path (lambda windows and values) based on a β -CD and the positively charged rimantadine (g2) guest, resulting in 61 lambda windows.
-Both of the test calculations were within 4 kcal/mol of experimental values [76] upon completion, and simulation health reports showed reasonable exchange between replicas and exhibited apparently reasonable convergence.
-However, in the case of the charged guest, convergence was not as convincing at similar time scales.
-For example, the test calculation for the neutral guest showed reasonable convergence was still not as obvious.
+We ended up choosing two protocols, varying in number of lambda windows (with all other simulation parameters kept 464 consistent), with one being for systems with neutral guests and a second for guests with a formal charge.
+We expected that 465 a second protocol for guests with a formal charge would be needed since electrostatic interactions would be much stronger 466 with its environment and limit sampling.
+Indeed, after testing the "neutral" protocol on a charged guest we noticed insufficient 467 replica mixing per an issued warning from a generated YANK simulation health report.
+The protocol for neutral guests had 468 31 lambda windows and was based on a previous protocol used on β -CD with cyclopentanol as the guest.
+This protocol was 469 tested on β -CD with 4-methyl-cyclohexanol as the guest.
+For systems with a charged guest, we ran a test free energy calculation 470 using YANK's automatic pipeline to determine the best alchemical path (lambda windows and values) based on a β -CD and the 471 positively charged rimantadine (g2) guest, resulting in 61 lambda windows.
+Both of the test calculations were within 4 kcal/mol 472 of experimental values [80] upon completion, and simulation health reports showed reasonable exchange between replicas and 473 exhibited apparently reasonable convergence.
+However, in the case of the charged guest, convergence was not as convincing at 474 similar time scales.
+For example, the test calculation for the neutral guest showed reasonable convergence by 14 ns per window 475 while in the case of a charged guest, simulations were run for 26 ns per window and convergence was still not as obvious.
+476